Environmental Law: An Overview

 Clean Water Act

-The CWA is the primary legal and policy instrument for regulating the pollution of the nation’s waters.
+The Clean Water Act (CWA) is the primary legal and policy instrument for regulating the pollution of the nation’s waters.
 The EPA is the primary agency tasked with implementing and enforcing the CWA.
 However, it works in conjunction with state environmental agencies and the U.S. Army Corps of Engineers.

-The objective of the Clean Water Act (CWA) is “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”
+The objective of the CWA is “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”
 It operates by authorizing water quality standards for surface waters, requiring National Pollution Discharge Elimination System (NPDES) permits for “point source” discharges of pollutants into navigable waters, assisting with funding for the construction of municipal sewage treatment plants, and planning for control of nonpoint source pollution.
 “Navigable waters” is defined in the statute as the “waters of the United States.”
 It is a controversial term that has been further defined by agency regulations and numerous conflicting judicial interpretations.
-In November 2021, the EPA announced the signing of a proposed rule that would revise the definition of “waters of the United States” yet again.
+On August 29, 2023, the EPA and the Department of the Army issued a final rule regarding the issue, conforming to the definition in the U.S. Supreme Court decision of Sackett v.
+EPA.

 To regulate point source pollution, the EPA must issue an NPDES permit before any pollutant can be discharged from a point source into navigable water.
 “Pollutant” is broadly defined to include heat, waste, soil, rock, chemical materials, and biological materials.
 The permits set the allowable amount of pollutants in a discharge based on the water quality criteria and use designations of the impacted waterway.
 Point sources cover many manmade objects, including pipes, ditches, tunnels, and airplanes.
 However, they do not cover return flows from irrigated agriculture, small feedlots, or sewage from certain ships.
 A majority of agricultural activity will fall within non-point pollutant discharges.
 However, runoff from some concentrated animal feeding operations will trigger permitting requirements under the CWA.